Quick start user guide to Citizen Space

 Want someone else to have a look and check your work?
 Learn about sharing preview links.

-A little about survey structure
+A little about activity structure

 From one quick start guide to another - Skip logic: a quick start guide